 9. Vitamin E

-Vitamin E is very good for your real nails.
+Vitamin E is perfect for your real nails.
 Applying it to your fingers once a week is a great way to promote natural nail health and provide a good foundation for your acrylics.

 When you remove your acrylics, make sure to treat your nails with vitamin E while they are exposed.
 It will enhance their strength and appearance.